 Step 4.
 Utilize cloud-based bookkeeping

-Receipt scanning and cloud-based accounting software provide small business owners with robust tools for implementing the small business tax savings strategies discussed in this guide.
+Receipt software and cloud-based accounting software provide small business owners with robust tools for implementing the small business tax savings strategies discussed in this guide.
 The next step in business tax planning for 2022 is determining which tools are right for your business.

 Track expenses on the go with Shoeboxed